 How to Find Music That fits Your Cadence

-Now where you know your cadence, you can on most music streaming services, such as Spotify, Deezer, Tidal or Qobuz, find playlists of music tracks that all run on the same BPM.
-Spotify has even gone a step further and has built a special running feature into their app, where it automatically detects your current running cadence and then plays music that matches your steps.
+Now that you know your cadence, you can on most music streaming services, such as Spotify, Deezer, Tidal, or Qobuz, find playlists of music tracks that all run on the same BPM.
+Spotify has even gone a step further and built a special running feature into their app, where it automatically detects your current running cadence and then plays music that matches your steps.

 That’s pretty smart!
 If you can live with commercials once in a while, it’s even free.
 If you want to find specific songs and create your very own running playlist, a site such as jog.fm can be recommended.
 Here you can find and search for music tracks with specific BPM.

-8. Disadvantages of Listening to Music While Running
+Listening to Music While Running – Awareness Points

 If you run with music in the ears, there is also an increased risk that you ‘forget’ to listen to the body’s signals, and thereby load the body more than it benefits from.
 So be aware when you run with music.